Luke-J-Miller/LOG2024Rebuttals/Rebuttal2.md

 Best regards,
 The Authors

+# References
-[1] Chikwendu, I. et al. A comprehensive survey on deep graph representation learning methods, Journal of Artificial Intelligence Research, 2023
+1. Chikwendu, I. et al. A comprehensive survey on deep graph representation learning methods, Journal of Artificial Intelligence Research, 2023
-[2] Khoshraftar, S. and An A. A survey on graph representation learning methods, ACM Transactions on Intelligent Systems and Technology, 2024
+1. Khoshraftar, S. and An A. A survey on graph representation learning methods, ACM Transactions on Intelligent Systems and Technology, 2024
-[3] Bian, K, and Rahul P. Machine learning optimization techniques: a Survey, classification, challenges, and Future Research Issues, Archives of Computational Methods in Engineering, 2024
+1. Bian, K, and Rahul P. Machine learning optimization techniques: a Survey, classification, challenges, and Future Research Issues, Archives of Computational Methods in Engineering, 2024